ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Introduction

 The plan of this work is the following.
-In Section \ref{sec:ET-AET} we show how to relate the measurements at the three ET vertices into combinations that have uncorrelated noise.
-In Section \ref{sec:signal-smallf} we compute the sensitivity of ET to the SGWB multipoles.
-Our computations are based on those of ref. \cite{Allen:1996gp} that we extend (i) by providing very simple analytical results for the overlap functions in the small frequency regime (these expressions are valid for any pair of interferometers), and (ii) by obtaining an immediate final expression for the sensitivity specific to the ET geometry.
-The analytic expressions for the overlap functions are given in Subsection \ref{subsec:signal}, where we study the expectation value for the signal measured by the detector.
-In the following Subsection \ref{subsec:noise} we provide a formal expression for the variance of the measurement due to the instrumental noise.
+In Section \ref{sec:ET-AET} we study the noise correlation matrix among different measurements at the same ET site.
+In Section \ref{sec:signal-smallf} we compute the sensitivity of the ET pair to the SGWB multipoles.
+Our computations are based on those of ref. \cite{Allen:1996gp} that we extend (i) by providing very simple analytical results for the overlap functions in the small frequency regime (namely, at $\Phi = 0$; these expressions are valid for any pair of interferometers), and (ii) by obtaining an immediate final expression for the sensitivity specific to the ET pair.
+The analytic expressions for the overlap functions are given in Subsection \ref{subsec:signal}, where we study the expectation value for correlation of the the signal between the two sites.
+In the following Subsection \ref{subsec:noise} we provide a formal expression for the variance of the measurement due to the instrumental noise in each site.
 In Subsection \ref{sub:SNR} we then provide a formal expression for the signal-to-noise ratio that combines the various ET measurements of the SWGB.
 This expression is then evaluated in Subsection \ref{subsec:lm-ET}.
 In Section \ref{sec:conclusions} we present our conclusions.
-The paper is completed by three appendices.
-To our knowledge, the information to actually compute the noise associated to this measurement is only partially given in the literature, and in Appendix \ref{app:ET-D} we outline how we use the ET sensitivity given in the literature to estimate this noise.
+The paper is completed by four appendices.
+In Appendix \ref{app:ET-D} we outline how we use the ET sensitivity given in the literature to obtain the variance of the noise at each site needed for our computations.
 In Appendix \ref{app:e-pc} we derive some useful properties of the GW polarization operators.
-Fnally, In Appendix \ref{app:coeff} we present the details of the analytic computation of the overlap functions in the small frequency regime.
+In Appendix \ref{app:Phi} we show that all odd terms in $\Phi$ do not contribute to the correlators that we have computed, so that our results are corrected only to ${\rm O} \left( \vert \Phi \vert^2 \right)$.
+Finally, In Appendix \ref{app:coeff} we present the details of the analytic computation of the overlap functions in the small frequency regime.